Arokamal/Decode-COVID-19-with-Genome-Analysis/Task/README.md

 -	T-SNE clustering of LDA topics.

-# Results are available in 'Result' folder in repository.
+# Results are available in 'Results' folder.